IRS Audits & Litigation

 THORN LAW GROUP LITIGATES ALL TYPES OF IRS TAX DISPUTES

-The attorneys at Thorn Law Group have successfully represented clients before the U.S. Tax Court and other federal courts in all types of tax disputes, including income tax problems, payroll tax problems, valuation disputes, TEFRA litigation, excise tax problems, tax collection, tax penalties, and estate tax cases.
+The IRS attorneys at Thorn Law Group have successfully represented clients before the U.S. Tax Court and other federal courts in all types of tax disputes, including income tax problems, payroll tax problems, valuation disputes, TEFRA litigation, excise tax problems, tax collection, tax penalties, and estate tax cases.
 Our legal team handles all aspects of IRS tax audits and litigation, including:

 - IRS Civil Tax Audits